MuteJester/Simple_Image_Processing_Library/README.md

 ## SIPL- Grapher

-Grapher is another SIPL sub library ,
+Grapher is another SIPL sub library,
 Grapher allows you to plot graphs with an orientation to graph theory graphs.
 More info about the usage of Grapher can be found in the wiki tab of this project.